Grow-Myelin/Grow-Myelin.github.io/docs/experience.md

 - Developed and maintained scalable data pipelines and implemented ETL processes to support analytics and business intelligence (BI) reporting.

-- Collaborated with cross-functional teams to understand data needs, contributing to the design and implementation of data storage solutions that support efficient data analysis and reporting.
+- Collaborated with cross-functional teams to understand data needs, leading the design and implementation of Tableau dashboards.

 - Utilized Python and SQL for data manipulation, cleaning, and analysis, improving data accuracy and utility across departments.

-- Played a key role in the migration of legacy systems to modern data platforms, ensuring minimal downtime and data integrity.
+- Played a key role in the migration of legacy systems to AWS, ensuring minimal downtime and data integrity.

-- Implemented data quality checks and monitoring, significantly reducing data-related issues and supporting data-driven decision-making.

 ## Logistics Document Specialist
 ### Mercedes-Benz USA, LLC